austinginder/backblaze-b2-timemachine/readme.md

 # Backblaze B2 Timemachine

 ## Description
-Restores a folder from Backblaze B2 storage at specified timestamp.
+Restores a folder from Backblaze B2 storage at specific point in the past.

 ## Limitations

-This bash script is pretty basic.
+- This script is pretty basic.
 It can't tell if a B2 version is needed.
-That means restores may/will include unnecessary previous file versions.
+That means restores may include unnecessary previous file versions.
+- This is not a real Timemachine.
+Will not modify the space-time continuum.

 ## Getting started
 This script uses a few other command line apps in order to work.